-If you are planning to submit an article for publication in the Journal of Community Practice, please review the Instructions for Authors at:
+If you are planning to submit an article for publication in the Journal of Community Practice, please review the Instructions for Authors.

-Manuscripts should be submitted using the ScholarOne Manuscripts™ service provided by Routledge at http://mc.manuscriptcentral.com/wcom
+Manuscripts should be submitted using the ScholarOne Manuscripts™ service provided by Routledge.

-manuscripts focus on innovations in teaching community practice; This section features brief reports of teaching strategies and curriculum innovations.
+From the Classroom manuscripts focus on innovations in teaching community practice.
+This section features brief reports of teaching strategies and curriculum innovations.
 Ideally, these reports include a rigorous evaluation of their efficacy, but they also may be a thoughtful case study.
 Examples might include innovations in service-learning, an analysis of classroom activities, surveys of student attitudes, adaptations using technology, or a (quasi) experimental design of new pedagogy.

 Ana H. SanRomán, Managing Editor